abuultjens/Random_simulator/README.md

 ``top-n`` number of top p-values to include in analysis

 ## random_simulator.slurm
-Generates the top n log(10) p-values of the features against random reshuffles of the labels using pearson correlation.
+Generates the top n log(10) p-values of the features against random reshuffles of the labels using pearson correlation (this generates the null distribution).
 This is run by ``random_simulator_runner.sh``.
 ``sbatch random_simulator.slurm``

 ## random_simulator_combiner.sh